amelete11235/homelab/Installing DShield SIEM on a Raspberry Pi 5 - 8 GB RAM/Installing DShield SIEM on a Raspberry Pi 5 - 8 GB RAM.md

 # Hardware and OS Installation
 ## Hardware Requirements

-- You will need a separate DSHield honeypot, of course!
+- You will need a separate DShield honeypot, of course!

 ***I tested this installation on a Raspberry Pi 5, with 8 GB of RAM.***
 - I did not test this on other generations of Raspberry Pi.